Best Espresso Machines for Home Use.

 My Observations:

-The ESAM 4200 has been around for rather a while, it’s been among the perfect selling bean to cup espresso coffee machines on Amazon UK for years, not surprising given the price you can get it for!
+The ESAM 4200 has been around for rather a while, it’s been among the perfect selling bean to cup espresso machines on Amazon UK for years, not surprising given the price you can get it for!

 So this is a basic bean to cup machine, with a steam wand.
-So while the coffee is literally a case of slapping the cup on the drip tray and pressing a button, for the milk you have to pour milk into a jug, and stick the steam wand in it – to manually steam the milk.
+So while the coffee is basically a case of slapping the cup on the drip tray and pressing a button, for the milk you have to pour milk into a jug, and stick the steam wand in it – to manually steam the milk.

 The only things I don’t like about these machines, that I would class as “cons”, are the lack of a true double shot setting, and the strange “Aroma Strength” setting.

-Where double shots are concerned, their 2 cup shot button (on all the Magnifica range as far as I’m aware) doesn’t deliver what I would call a double shot, as it uses only a couple of grams more coffee beans.
+Where double shots are worried, their 2 cup shot button (on all the Magnifica range as far as I’m aware) doesn’t deliver what I would call a double shot, as it uses only a couple of grams more coffee beans.
 It’s not a deal breaker, if you want a true double shot you can press the single cup button, let the shot finish pulling, and then press it a second time.

 For my in-depth review on this machine, see: